KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/02-dying-resurrecting-god.md

 ## Universal Structural Analysis

-* **The Motion into Embodiment:** A voluntary declivous centropic act of a Theonic principle entering the Corporeal Realm (L₁ (ES / EM: Soma / Biosa)).
+* **The Motion into Embodiment:** A voluntary declivous centropic act of a centropic principle entering the Corporeal Realm (L₁ (ES / EM: Soma / Biosa)).
-    This is not a fall, but a natural emanation of structural compassion—the Theonic movement that radiates coherence into the embodied field to stabilize what is fragmented.
+    This is not a fall, but a natural emanation of structural compassion—the centropic movement that radiates coherence into the embodied field to stabilize what is fragmented.

 * **The Symbolic Dissolution:** The confrontation with entropic and inverse forces.
 It is not merely physical cessation, but the dissolution of the surface identity-structure (L₂ (SS / SM: Anthra / Nousa)).
     The god is fragmented, dismembered, or consumed—symbolizing the apparent triumph of Fragmentation (IL₃ (IDS / IDM: Fractus / Mortus), IL₂ (ISS / ISM: Echthros / Skotos)) and the Void of Self.